Joeljamesaloor/JPAssessment/README.md

 Maven 3.6.0 or higher
 Eclipse or any other Java IDE
 Chrome and Firefox browsers installed
-Chrome and Firefox drivers installed and added to the system path Git (optional)
+Chrome and Firefox drivers installed and added to the system/project path (src/main/resources/drivers) Git (optional)

 Setup